sulaimonao/self_hosted_search_engine/README.md

 Supporting assets live under `data/` at runtime.
 The directory is safe to delete while the services are stopped; the next boot will recreate it as needed.

+### Roadmap panel

+The Control Center exposes a Roadmap view at `/control-center/roadmap` that renders items from `config/roadmap.json`, merges user notes/status overrides stored in the SQLite runtime DB, and lets you trigger diagnostics to recompute live statuses.
+The canonical spec lives in `docs/roadmap_browser.md`.

 ## Requirements